hamburg-catholics/hamburg-catholics.github.io/sacraments.md

 ## Eucharist
 Children or adults who are interested in being prepared for first holy communion should contact Mario Stallone at [catechism@hamburg-catholics.de](mailto:catechism@hamburg-catholics.de) to find out about when the next round of classes will take place.

 If you or a family member cannot attend Mass and would like to have the Eucharist brought to your home, please contact Fr.
-Rey at [ritchille.salinas@erzbistum-hamburg.org](mailto:ritchille.salinas@erzbistum-hamburg.org).
+Rey at [Vencent.Bahian@erzbistum-hamburg.de](mailto:Vencent.Bahian@erzbistum-hamburg.de).

 ## Confirmation
 Children or adults who are interested in being prepared for confirmation should contact Sandra de Menezes at [confirmation@hamburg-catholics.de](mailto:confirmation@hamburg-catholics.de) to find out about when the next round of classes will take place.